blakechambers/inheritable-accessors/README.md

 # InheritableAccessors

-**Development status: Currently this is under active development, and should not be used until this section is removed from the readme.**

 Easily and consistently inherit attributes and configurations.
 This is particularly designed to work well with Rspec, which creates new inherited classes during each context.
 More examples of usage coming soon.

 ## Planned features